jackwatters45/sf-rec-scheduler/README.md

 pip install -r requirements.txt
 ```

-2. Set up your environment variables.
-You can do this in two ways:
+2. Set up your environment variables:

-### Option 1: Using a .env file (recommended for local development)

-Create a `.env` file in the project root:
+Create a `.env` file in the project root.
+Copy over the `.env.example` and edit to your preference:

 ```bash
 # Credentials
 SF_REC_EMAIL=your_email@example.com
 SF_REC_PASSWORD=your_password

 # Time Preferences
 DESIRED_TIME_MILITARY="20:00:00"